yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 No matter what kind of computer your application is running on (HW, VM, Container), it will be using some variation on the concept of the Linux file system...
 ![image](filesystems-allthewaydown2.png?)

-Navigate around a little from your terminal prompt:

 <details>
   <summary>